GaglianoTaliun-Lab/kidney-neurodegen/README.md

 # kidney-neurodegen

 This repository hosts the code for the work described in:

-Sadaf Gawhary, Le Chang, Lyza Maameri, Wiame Belbellaj, Frida Lona-Durazo, Sarah A Gagliano Taliun.
-Assessment of global and local genetic correlations between kidney-related traits and late-onset neurodegenerative diseases.
+Sadaf Gawhary, Le Chang, Lyza Maameri, Wiame Belbellaj, Frida Lona-Durazo, Sarah A Gagliano Taliun (2025) Assessment of global and local genetic correlations between kidney-related traits and late-onset neurodegenerative diseases.

 ## Global genetic correlation analysis (LDSC)